Joseph Smagorinsky: Leadership of Geophysical Fluid Dynamics Laboratory

 A photograph of Smagorinsky taken at GFDL.
-Date unknown.

-Following his apprenticeship and work with von Neumann and Charney, in 1953, at age 29, Smagorinsky accepted a position at the U.S. Weather Bureau and was among the pioneers of the Joint Numerical Weather Prediction Unit.
+Following his apprenticeship and work with von Neumann and Charney, in 1953, at age 29, Smagorinsky accepted a position at the U.S. Weather Bureau and was among the pioneers of the Joint Numerical Weather Prediction (JNWP) Unit.
 In 1955, at von Neumann's instigation, the U.S. Weather Bureau created a General Circulation Research Section under Smagorinsky's direction.
-Smagorinsky felt that his charge was to continue with the final step of the von Neumann/Charney computer modeling program: a three-dimensional, global, primitive-equation general circulation model of the atmosphere.
+Smagorinsky felt that his duty was to continue with the final step of the von Neumann/Charney computer modeling program: a three-dimensional, global, primitive-equation general circulation model of the atmosphere.
 The General Circulation Research Section was initially located in Suitland, Maryland, near the Weather Bureau's JNWP unit.
-The section moved to Washington, D.C., and was renamed the General Circulation Research Laboratory in 1959 and then renamed again as the Geophysical Fluid Dynamics Laboratory (GFDL) in 1963.
+The section moved to Washington, D.C., and was renamed the General Circulation Research Laboratory in 1959 and then renamed again to the Geophysical Fluid Dynamics Laboratory (GFDL) in 1963.
 The lab moved to its current home at Princeton University in 1968.
-Smagorinsky continued to direct the lab until his retirement in January, 1983.
+Smagorinsky continued to direct the lab until his retirement in January 1983.

-Smagorinsky's key insight was that the increasing power of computers would allow one to move beyond simulating the evolution of the atmosphere for a few days, as in weather prediction, and move toward the simulation of the Earth's climate.
-The intention of such simulations is not to predict the detailed evolution of the weather, but by integrating the equations of motion, thermodynamics, and radiative transfer for long enough time periods to simulate the statistics of the weather—the climate—enabling one to study how these statistics were controlled by the atmospheric composition, the character of the Earth's surface, and the circulation of the oceans.
+Smagorinsky's key insight was that the increasing power of computers would allow progress beyond simulating the evolution of the atmosphere for a few days, as in weather prediction, and toward the simulation of the Earth's climate.
+The intention of such simulations is not to predict the detailed evolution of the weather, but integrating the equations of motion, thermodynamics, and radiative transfer for long enough time periods to simulate the climate, enabling one to study how these statistics were controlled by the atmospheric composition, the character of the Earth's surface, and the circulation of the oceans.